How to Get to San Carlos, Sonora from the US: Border Crossing, Driving & Flights

 The overwhelming majority of American visitors to San Carlos drive via Nogales, Arizona.
 This is the most direct crossing and what Mr. Playas recommends for first-timers.

-• Mexican auto insurance — This is mandatory.
+- Mexican auto insurance — Mandatory.
 US insurance is not valid in Mexico.
 Buy it online before you leave; providers include Baja Bound, MexiPro, and Qualitas.
-A week of coverage typically runs $25–50 USD depending on your vehicle's value.
+A week of coverage runs $25–50 USD.
 Do this before you leave home.

-• Tourist Vehicle Permit (TIP) — Required for vehicles traveling beyond the "free zone" (roughly 15 miles from the border).
-Get it at the border crossing; there is a Banjercito office at the crossing.
+- Tourist Vehicle Permit (TIP) — Required for vehicles traveling beyond the free zone.
+Get it at the Banjercito office at the crossing.
 Cost: approximately $50 USD, refunded when you exit.
 Bring your title, registration, and passport.

-• Valid passport — Required for all US citizens crossing the border into Mexico.
+- Valid passport — Required for all US citizens crossing into Mexico.

-• Cash pesos — For tolls and small purchases.
-ATMs are available in Nogales and along the route, but better to have some ready.
+- Cash pesos — For tolls and small purchases.
+Better to have some ready before the crossing.

-The Mariposa Port of Entry (western Nogales) is the best crossing for vehicles heading south — it has dedicated passenger vehicle lanes and is less congested than the downtown crossing.
-SENTRI lane holders can use the dedicated SENTRI/Global Entry lane for significantly faster crossing times.
+The Mariposa Port of Entry (western Nogales) is the best crossing for vehicles heading south — dedicated passenger vehicle lanes, less congested than the downtown crossing.
+SENTRI lane holders can use the dedicated lane for significantly faster crossing times.
 Without SENTRI, plan for 20–45 minutes during weekday mornings; longer on Friday afternoons and US holidays.

 The Drive: Nogales to San Carlos (approx. 3.5 hours)

-• After the border crossing, follow signs for Highway 15 Sur (South) toward Hermosillo.
+- Follow signs for Highway 15 Sur (South) toward Hermosillo after the border crossing.

-• The highway passes through the town of Imuris and continues south through the desert.
-Speed limit is 110 km/h (68 mph) on the highway sections.
+- The highway passes through Imuris and continues south.
+Speed limit is 110 km/h (68 mph) on highway sections.

-• Watch for Guardia Nacional checkpoints — routine, not a problem.
-Have your vehicle documents accessible: registration, title, proof of insurance, TIP permit, and passport.
+- Watch for Guardia Nacional checkpoints — routine, not a problem.
+Have vehicle documents accessible: registration, title, proof of insurance, TIP permit, and passport.

-• At the Guaymas/San Carlos exit (clearly signed), take the exit and follow the coastal scenic road (the Miramar bypass) toward San Carlos.
-This stretch runs along the Sea of Cortez with views of the water and Cerro Tetakawi appearing ahead.
+- At the Guaymas/San Carlos exit (clearly signed), take the exit and follow the Miramar coastal bypass toward San Carlos.
+The Sea of Cortez and Cerro Tetakawi appear ahead.

 Tolls on the Route

 Highway 15 has toll booths (casetas) at several points.
 Total tolls from Nogales to San Carlos run approximately $25–35 USD depending on vehicle class.
 Cash pesos are the easiest payment; some accept cards but not reliably.
-Budget for this and have pesos ready.
+Have pesos ready.

 Option 2: Fly to Hermosillo or Guaymas